8 crucial elements to understand before starting a factory in Indonesia

 3. Investment approval and industry-specific regulations

-The size of your factory and your field might require the Indonesia Investment Coordinating Board’s (BKPM) endorsement.
+The size of your factory and your field might require the endorsement of the Indonesia Investment Coordinating Board (BKPM).
 Different sectors have specific rules that must be followed, which might also apply to your goods.
 For instance, food and pharmaceutical companies must adhere to extra health and safety guidelines.

 4. Building and construction permits

-To build a new factory, you will need to secure a Building Approval (PBG), formerly known as IMB.
+To build a new factory, you must secure a Building Approval (PBG), formerly known as IMB.
 The requirements for this vary by location and size of the building.

 5. Environmental regulations